Christina Rau: Early life

 Rau is the maternal granddaughter of former President Gustav Heinemann.
-Her father was Eduard Delius (1922–2013), part in a long line of entrepreneurs in the textile industry of the Westphalian city of Bielefeld while her mother was Christa Heinemann (1928–2016), a daughter of the former President.
+Her father was Eduard Delius (1922–2013), part of a long line of entrepreneurs in the textile industry of the Westphalian city of Bielefeld; her mother was Christa Heinemann (1928–2016), a daughter of the former President.
 Through her mother, Rau is the niece of theologian Uta Ranke-Heinemann.
 She attended boarding school in Switzerland (Hochalpines Institut Ftan) and the United Kingdom (Gordonstoun in Scotland, where Prince Andrew was a contemporary).
 Subsequently, she studied political science, economics and history at the University College of Wales and at King's College London.

 Wedding

 On 9 August 1982, she married Johannes Rau, 25 years her senior and a long-time friend of the Heinemann family, who was at that time the Prime Minister of the German state of North Rhine-Westphalia.